imixs/imixs-cloud/README.md

 [Docker-Swarm](https://docs.docker.com/engine/swarm/) is used to run a cluster of docker hosts serving business applications in docker-containers.
 Each node in the swarm has at least installed Docker.

-Read the following sections to setup a _Imixs-Cloud_
+Read the following sections to setup a _Imixs-Cloud_ environment:

  * [How to setup Imixs-Cloud](SETUP.md) - basic setup information.
  * [How to secure Imixs-Cloud](SECURITY.md) - advanced setup and security information.
+ * [The Private Registry](REGESTRY.md) - how to work with a private registry.

 # How to Manage Services